COVID in India: Cricket canceled as cases hit 20 million | DW | 04.05.2021

 The Indian Premier League cricket season has been halted indefinitely after several players tested positive for the virus.
 The country has surpassed 20 million confirmed infections.

-India surpassed another grim milestone as the country’s total number of coronavirus infections topped 20 million on Tuesday.
+India surpassed another grim milestone as the total number of coronavirus infections reached 20 million on Tuesday.

 The country's favorite hobby and the world's wealthiest cricket competition was also feeling the strain; the Indian Premier League announced on Tuesday that all play would be halted indefinitely after several players tested positive for the virus.

-"The BCCI does not want to compromise the safety of the players, support staff and other participants involved in organizing the IPL.
-This decision was taken keeping the safety, health and wellbeing of all stakeholders in mind," the IPL said in a statement.
+"The BCCI [Board of Control for Cricket in India] does not want to compromise the safety of the players, support staff and other participants involved in organizing the IPL.
+This decision was taken keeping the safety, health and well-being of all stakeholders in mind," the IPL said in a statement.

 The decision came after four IPL teams were affected by the virus.
 Some matches had already been rescheduled.